 Hand Reef and Steer is not a dry statement of every kind of gaffer, it is a hands-on manual of how to survive gaff rig and to glory in getting it right.
 It can help you make a cutter point higher, or a schooner reach faster, and even if you never intend to sail either, it will certainly enrich your understanding.

 By the way, the title is a quote from a long-forgotten definition of a proper seaman – ‘handing a sail’ is taking it in – and a sailor of calibre was said to be able to ‘hand, reef and steer’.

 Winner of The Best Book of the Sea Award

-- Losing way, scandalizing and steering with sail
+Losing way, scandalizing and steering with the sails

 Illustrated with colour photographs and water-colour sketches of the rig